History of the Yaxham Mill

 In 1922 the Yaxham Mill stopped using wind power and converted to steam and later diesel.
 However due to flagging fortunes the mill machinery was removed in 1940 to be melted down and turned into munitions for the war effort.

 In its heyday the mill was providing flour to the adjacent bakery, which produced bread for sale at the shop on the same site.
-The site included workers' cottages, the bakery and the miller's house, now a restaurant with accommodation.
+The site included workers' cottages, the bakery and the miller's house, now an award winning Indian restaurant.

 For a full history of the Yaxham Mill please visit: www.norfolkmills.co.uk/Windmills/yaxham-towermill